12 Impressive Websites Using Parallax Scrolling Effect

 Edyta, also known as Englishwriterka, is a Copywriter and a Creative Writer.
 She takes pride in creating the textual identity of Polish brands abroad.
-In her free time, she is writing a Young Adult novel in English and taking care of her family, which has now four members, including a puppy.
+In her free time, she writes a Young Adult novel in English and takes care of her family, which has now four members, including a puppy.
 She is Silesian, lives in Poland, writes in English, and loves all things Korean.
 The world is her mollusk.

 I’m amazed by this work, wow!
 Great article thanks for inspiration 😉

 Thank you Jacob!
 Have a great day 🙂

 Oh wow, thanks for finding these!
 Looks like some of them can’t be done with Divi without additional coding, like #11 and #12.

 I like number #3 and #7 but number #4 is awesome.
 How has that been done?
 That would make a nice tutorial!

 Then #8 is really cool but counter intuitive